MengyuWu/ADB-HW2/README.txt

 Part II is done in the same function that performs the algorithm in Part I (classify method in WebDatabaseClassification class).
-After calculating the coverage for Ci, the classify method calls the output summmary method,
+After calculating the coverage for Ci, the classify method calls the output summmary method, which outputs the content summary of the database into a text file.

+The summary (stored in a TreeMap) is created for each category node C that is visited while classifying database D. For each query q associated with the category C, the BingSearch class queries Bing for the top 4 webpages for this query, where each query is a page in database D. The samples TreeSet contains the URLs

+The summary is constructed in the BingSearch class, which goes through the top 4 web results for a probe, extracts the set of words in the result docs, and takes a count of each word in the word set.
+The contentSummary class will ignore any duplicate URLs in these top 4 web results.

+The content summary

 The samples and summary are cleared after outputting the summary in preparation for the next category level.

-For each category a database is classified under (not including level 2 categories), a content summary is created and output to a text file titled Category-siteName.txt, where the contents of the file is based on all docs retrived by same-level queries plus all the docs retrieved by ,,,,,,
+For each category, a database is classified under (not including level 2 categories), a content summary is created and output to a text file titled Category-siteName.txt, where the contents of the file is based on all docs retrived by same-level queries plus all the docs retrieved by ,,,,,,